clair-gutierrez/sitetack/README.md

-# SiteTACK - Protein Sequence Analysis Tool
+# Sitetack: A Deep Learning Model that Improves PTM Prediction by Using Known PTMs

 ## Overview
- Utilizing deep learning algorithms, it offers a methodical approach to analyzing protein sequences and identifying potential modification sites, including phosphorylation, glycosylation, and hydroxylation.
-The tool is developed with a focus on aiding scientific research, providing insights into the role of PTMs in biological functions.
+Post-translational modifications (PTMs) increase the diversity of the proteome and are vital to organismal life and therapeutic strategies.
+Here we have developed models that use known PTM sites in prediction via sequence-based deep learning algorithms.
+Specifically, PTM locations were encoded as a separate amino acid before sequences were encoded via word embedding and passed into a convolutional neural network that predicts the probability of a modification at a given site.

-## Features
+## Models
-- **Comprehensive PTM Prediction**: Equipped to predict various PTM types such as phosphorylation, glycosylation, and hydroxyproline.
-- **Sequence Input Compatibility**: Accepts protein sequences in .fasta format, compatible with standard bioinformatics workflows.
-- **Probability Thresholding**: Allows setting specific probability cutoffs to enhance the precision of PTM site predictions.
-- **Advanced Encoding Techniques**: Employs one-hot encoding for efficient representation and processing of protein sequences.
-- **Integration of Deep Learning Models**: Utilizes TensorFlow-based neural network models for accurate PTM site prediction.
+- PTMs: Phosphorylation (S, T), Phosphorylation (Y), Glycosylation (N), Glycosylation (S, T), Ubiquitination (K), SUMOylation (K), Acetylation (K), Methylation (K), Methylation (R), Pyroglutamylation (Q), Palmitoylation (C), Hydroxylation (P), and Hydroxylation (K).
+- Kinase specific models for 68 kinases
+- N-glycosylation seqon specific models
+- O-glycosylation substype specific models for O-GalNAc, O-GlcNAc, and O-HexNAc
+- Prediction of O-GlcNAc using phosphoryaltion (S, T) sites.

 ## Requirements
+Sitetack is available as a free webtool at: sitetack.net

-Docker and Docker Compose are required to run SiteTACK.
+Docker and Docker Compose are required to run Sitetack docker images.
 See Docker's documentation for installation instructions.

-## Installation and Setup
+## Installation and Setup via Docker
 To set up SiteTACK using Docker Compose, follow these steps:

 1. Clone the repository to your local machine.